A model for horizontally restricted random square-tiled surfaces: Introduction

 Square-tiled surfaces themselves also have been actively studied and used.
 They are concrete, hands-on examples of translation surfaces with very nice properties.
 For instance, the stabilizer of an STS under the $\SL_2(\RR)$ action is a lattice.
 Translation surfaces with lattice stablizers are called \textbf{Veech surfaces} or \textbf{lattice surfaces} and are known to exhibit rich geometric and dynamical properties.
 For instance, they exhibit ``optimal dynamics" -- in any direction, infinite geodesic trajectories are either periodic or dense.
 Moreover, since STSs are made up of squares, they can also be seen as lattice points in the moduli space of translation surfaces and can be used for volume computations \cite{Zor2, EsOk, DelGuoZogZor}.
 Moreover, their square structure also opens up connections to analytic number theory and modular forms \cite{LelRoy,LemShresThor, ShresCounting}.

 In this note we use the combinatorial description of STSs to study the topological and geometric statistics of random STSs.
 In \cite{ShresRandom, Lech}, leveraging the description of STSs as pairs of permutations, $S_n \times S_n$ with the uniform distribution was proposed as a random model for STSs in $\STS_n$ and the asymptotic distribution of the genus was computed along with asymptotic geometric information.
-In this paper, we refer to this earlier model as the \textbf{Standard Model}.
-Random STSs are also studied in \cite{DelGuoZogZor2} by Delecroix-Groujard-Zograf-Zorich.
-There they consider square-tiled surfaces that have a \textbf{half-translation} structure (where edge identifications are either via translations or translations plus a $\pi$-rotation.)
-Moreover, for their random model, they consider $\STS_g(N)$ to be the finite set of such STSs with genus $g$ and up to $N$ squares.
-Considering the uniform distribution on $\STS_g(N)$, they then let $N$ tend to infinity and define a random STS of genus $g$.
-With this model they prove (among various other results) that the probability that each maximal horizontal cylinder of a random STS of genus $g$ has a single band of squares tends to $\frac{\sqrt{2}}{2}$ as $g \rightarrow \infty$.
-Note that a maximal horizontal cylinder can have multiple bands of squares as seen in Figure \ref{fig:introSTS}.
-Moreover, they also show that given a sequence of integers $k_g = o(\log g)$, the probability that each maximal horizontal cylinder of a random $k_g$-cylinder STS of genus $g$ is composed of a single band of squares tends to 1 as $g \rightarrow \infty$.
+We refer to this earlier model as the \textbf{Standard Model}.
+In this paper, we modify the standard random model studied in \cite{ShresRandom, Lech} to define a new model where the first permutation sampled is restricted to a fixed conjugacy class.
+The initial motivation (which we will expand on shortly) for looking at such a modification is to restrict the combinatorial configuration of horizontal cylinders in the resulting square-tiled surface.
+To state the model precisely, we fix $\alpha \in [0, 1]$ and let $\mu_n$ be an integer partition of $n$ chosen at random (uniformly) among all partitions with at most $n^\alpha$ parts.
+Let $\calK_{\mu_n}$ be the conjugacy class of $S_n$ consisting of permutations having the cycle type $\mu_n$.
+Then $\calK_{\mu_n} \times S_n$ with the uniform distribution gives a way to pick a random pair of permutations which can be used to build a square-tiled surface with $n$ squares.
+We call this model the \textbf{Horizontally Restricted (HR) Model}.
+Denote by $x \sim \Unif(X)$ when $x$ is chosen uniformly at random from a finite set $X$.
+For $\alpha < \frac{1}{2}$, we consider topological and geometric properties of $S(\sigma, \tau)$ where $(\sigma, \tau) \sim \Unif(\calK_{\mu_n} \times S_n)$ as $n \rightarrow \infty$.
+In particular, we will see that these asymptotic topological and geometric properties will not depend on the specific sequence of partitions $\mu_n$ as long as each partition has at most $n^\alpha$ parts.